luci/luci-go/lucicfg/doc/README.md

 * **cancel_stale_tryjobs**: unused anymore, but kept for backward compatibility.
 * **verifiers**: a list of [luci.cq_tryjob_verifier(...)](#luci.cq-tryjob-verifier) specifying what checks to run on a pending CL.
 See [luci.cq_tryjob_verifier(...)](#luci.cq-tryjob-verifier) for all details.
 As a shortcut, each entry can also either be a dict or a string.
 A dict is an alias for `luci.cq_tryjob_verifier(**entry)` and a string is an alias for `luci.cq_tryjob_verifier(builder = entry)`.
 * **additional_modes**: either a single [cq.run_mode(...)](#cq.run-mode) or a list of [cq.run_mode(...)](#cq.run-mode) defining additional run modes supported by this CQ group apart from standard DRY_RUN and FULL_RUN.
 If specified, CQ will create the Run with the first mode for which triggering conditions are fulfilled.
 If there is no such mode, CQ will fallback to standard DRY_RUN or FULL_RUN.
+* **user_quotas**: a list of [cq.quota_policy(...)](#cq.quota-policy) or None. **WARNING**: Please contact luci-eng@ before setting this param.
+They specify per-user quota policies for given users or groups.
+At the time of Run creation, CV looks up and picks the first matching quota policy for the CL owner, and applies the policy to the Run.
+If no matching policy is found, then `user_quota_default` will be applied to the Run.
+Each policy must specify at least one user or group.
+* **user_quota_default**: [cq.quota_policy(...)](#cq.quota-policy) or None. **WARNING*:: Please contact luci-eng@ before setting this param.
+If None, the users who don't have a policy in `user_quotas` will be granted unlimited quotas.
+The policy must not specify users and groups.